I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

 Today, the archives of newspapers and journals of the National Museum are kept at the Summer House.

-What I particularly love about this park and the adjacent Troja: It’s very local, you hardly see tourists here.
+What I particularly love about this park and the adjacent Troja is: It’s very local, you hardly see tourists here.

 1. National Museum